chriskyfung/chriskyfung.github.io/_posts/2019-09-07-Configure-Windows-Bastion-Host-with-Terraform-on-GCP.md

 ```
 ### Deploy the Terraform Configuration

-Use the following codes to initatize and apply the Terraform to build the infrastructures,
+Use the following codes to initialize and apply the Terraform to build the infrastructures,

 ```
 terraform fmt